wootra/mask-hook/packages/mask-hook/README.md

 - Masked and visible display modes (toggle eye icon pattern)
 - Stable digit parsing while typing and deleting
 - Focus-based re-initialization for tab navigation scenarios
+- Custom patterns for any digit length (not limited to SSN/EIN)
+- Even though partial value is given, this hook will make it pretty following the given format.

 ## Demo